eneubauer2022/Electon_Analysis/README.md

 - Software: Python 3.7.6, Visual Code, 1.68

 ## Summary
-The analysis of the election show that"
+The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were 369,711 votes cast in the election.
 - The candidates were:
-  - Candidate 1
+  - Charles Casper Stockham
-  - Candidate 2
+  - Diana DeGette
-  - Candidate 3
+  - Raymon Anthony Doane
 - The candidate results were
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
-  - Candidate (1, 2, or 2). who received "x%" of the vote and "y" number of votes.
+  - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Chanllege Overview